evanspa/pe-fp-app/README.md

 ## About the Fuel Purchase System

+The fuel purchase system, in its present form, is not meant to be terribly useful.
+It exists more as a reference implementation for a set of component libraries.
+The fuel purchase system is a client/server one.
+This repo, **pe-fp-app**, represents the server-side application of the fuel purchase system.
+It exists as a REST API endpoint for client applications of the system.

 ### Client Applications

 Currently there only exists an iOS client application for the fuel purchase